walindsey/M118/Modules.md

 To complete any module, a student must complete the following tasks:

-* Complete the *basic assessment* before each class period in a satisfactory manner.
+* Complete the *core concept* problems before each class period in a satisfactory manner.
 * Answer 80% of the Core Concepts problems on the exam correctly.
 * Participate in the in-class activity each day.

-###Between Class Assessments
+###Assessments

-There will be two assessments between each class period.
-The first, the *basic assessment* will measure whether you know and understand the foundational information for this particular section and the previous section.
+There will be three assessments between each class period.
+The first, the *core concept* problems (CC) will measure whether you know and understand the foundational information for this particular section and the previous section.
 It will include some assessment problems designed to gauge whether you understand the facts.

+The second assessment will be the *practice* (P).
+This gives you the opportunity to practice the material from the previous section to make sure that you understand it.

-The second assessment will be an *advanced assessment*.
+The third assessment will be an *advanced assessment* (AA).
 It will give you a chance to apply the given information from the previous section in a more interesting context.

 There will be five midterm exams in the course - one for each Module.
 Midterm exams will be split up into two parts, the **Core Concepts** and the **Advanced Applications**.
 Each student must complete 80% of the questions in the **Core Concepts** correctly to pass the exam.
 If, in addition, the student completes 75% of the **Advanced Application** problems correctly, they will receive credit towards the *Advanced Bundle*.